-Did you know Windows 10 has a screen recording utility called the Xbox Game Bar?
-With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
-To make it easier for you, we've outlined a few simple steps on how to record your screen in Windows 10.
+Did you know that Windows 10 has a screen recording utility called the Xbox Game Bar?
+It can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
+Best of all, it isn't hard to use, just follow these simple steps and you'll learn how to record your screen in Windows 10.